-- 9. Type 2 applies when there has been a conscious decision by the airport and or its ANSP to redistribute existing traffic at the airport. - 10.
-Type 2 does not apply to an increase in the number of air transport movements on a SID which is a direct result of changing weather patterns, or airline operations, natural growth, or as a result of agreed (i.e. through the planning system) air transport capacity enhancements at the airport.
+- 9. A PPR shall be considered as a Type 2 PPR when there has been a conscious decision by the airport and or its ANSP to redistribute existing traffic at that airport. - 10.
+A PPR shall not be considered as a Type 2 PPR solely due to an increase in the number of air transport movements on a SID which is a direct result of changing weather patterns, or airline operations, natural growth, or as a result of agreed (i.e. through the planning system) air transport capacity enhancements at the airport.